 - Fresh Mix

-Food is good!
+The food is good!
 Full of flavors, not too complicated and focusing on the real taste of middle eastern cuisine.

-- The Tabbouleh that looks like any other tabbouleh, in fact, is made of Roquette leaves and pomegranate without the parsley.
+- The tabbouleh that looks like any other tabbouleh is, in fact, made of roquette leaves and pomegranate without the parsley.
 A different texture and feel to the standard tabbouleh you expect to taste.
 I like the idea.